BerlinUnited/NaoTH-Deeplearning/yolo_pretraining/README.md

-# YOLO based pre annotations for Nao Images
+# Create Yolo v11 Model on Nao Images
-We provide a docker image and scripts for training a ultralytics YOLOv8 model on our full images.
-The images are are downloaded from our minio server and the annotation are downloaded from our Labelstudio instance.
-You need to configure access for it.
+We provide a docker image and scripts for training a ultralytics YOLOv11 model on our full images.
+The images are are downloaded from logs.naoth.de directly.
+To get the list of image URL's and the annotations the [VAT Database](https://github.com/efcy/visual_analytics) is used.

 ## Set up your environment
 You can either create a python virtual env or use the provided docker image.
 See below for instructions for both.
 In either case you need to configure some environment variables.
 The values are in our [internal wiki](https://scm.cms.hu-berlin.de/berlinunited/orga/-/wikis/team/Accounts).
 More information about the environment variables can be found in our [k8s repo](https://scm.cms.hu-berlin.de/berlinunited/projects/k8s-cluster).